 Before you apply, we encourage you to learn about the experience and think about a few cities that would be your top choice.
 You should also have in mind what you’d want your secondary volunteering project to look like, since some cities have specific opportunities you might like to pursue.

 Masa Israel Teaching Fellows is on a 10-month, hands-on service program which brings exemplary college graduates from English-speaking countries to teach English in Israel.
 Our goal is to address Israel's educational achievement gap and the widespread underperformance of youth in low-income communities.

 Masa Israel Teaching Fellows is a Masa Israel Journey program and is made possible by the generous support of the Ministry of Education of the State of Israel.
 Masa Israel is a joint venture of The Jewish Agency for Israel and the Government of Israel.

 Fellows are responsible to pay $1,000 for the full 10-month experience.
-However, certified teachers will receive 5,500 NIS (~$1,430) compensation per month and other Fellows will receive a 2,500 (~$650) NIS living stipend each month.
+However, certified teachers will earn a monthly compensation of 4,000 NIS (about $1,090 USD) and will, after initial training, teach their own English classes.
+English teaching assistants (non-certified teachers), will earn a monthly cash stipend of 1,750 NIS (about $490 USD).
 The $1,000 program fee includes accommodations, Hebrew Ulpan classes, pedagogical orientation, health insurance, trips around Israel, and other enrichment activities.
-You will be reimbursed up to $1,300 for the cost of your flight upon completion of the program.
+You will be reimbursed up to $1,000 for the cost of your flight upon completion of the program.
 If your flight to Israel was provided by Birthright Israel, you must submit your ticket home to be reimbursed for your return flight.
 Please note that you won’t receive a flight reimbursement until you complete the program.

 To be eligible, you must: